DaveMorra/Touchdesigner-AI-Emotion-Detector/README.md

 1. Visit the [MediaPipe TouchDesigner Plugin](https://github.com/torinmb/mediapipe-touchdesigner?tab=readme-ov-file) repository.

-2. Download the latest `release.zip` from the repository.
+2. Download the latest `release.zip` from the repository (MAKE SURE IT'S `release.zip` AND NOT `mediapipe-touchdesigner-main.zip`).

-4. Extract the contents of the `release.zip` into the appropriate directory within your project.
-Typically, you should place it in the `TouchDesigner/plugins` directory or in a folder where your TouchDesigner project resides.
+4. Extract the contents of the `release.zip` into the the root directory (`Touchdesigner-AI-Emotion-Detector`) of this project.
+Otherwise the plugin wont work correcly with this project.

 ### Step 3: Make Sure the System Works